Yaqeen Ka Safar

-Plot
+Premise

 Yaqeen Ka Safar starts with three stories.

-Zubia Khalil is a young girl mourning her mother's sudden death by the hands of her physically violent father.
-Zubia needed to visit a friend's house to borrow important lecture notes and she insisted her mother to accompany her, despite her father forbidding her mother to leave the house alone.
-When Khalil, father of zubia discovered Zubia's mother disobeyed him, he slapped her so hard she fell and ended up hitting the corner of bed, dying on the spot.
-Zubia's aunt Mahjabeen Khala consoles the devastated; Zubia tells her the truth.
+Zubia Khalil is a young girl mourning her mother's sudden death at the hands of her physically violent father.
+Zubia needed to visit a friend's house to borrow important lecture notes and she insisted that her mother accompany her, despite her father forbidding her mother to leave the house alone.
+When Khalil, father of zubia discovered Zubia's mother disobeyed him, he slapped her so hard she fell and ended up hitting the corner of the bed, dying on the spot.
+Zubia's aunt, Mahjabeen Khala consoles the devastated; Zubia tells her the truth.
 But Khalil threatens her and the whole family to stay silent regarding the cause of the mother's death.

 The second story involves a family in Islamabad celebrating their son Daniyal's wedding to Gaiti Ara.
 Daniyal is a young lawyer who has recently graduated from London and is extremely fearless, confident, brave and honest.
 Asfandyar is Daniyal's younger brother, who will soon leave for Karachi to complete his medical studies after his brother's wedding.
 Daniyal is a lively person and quite ambitious as well.
-The family maintains a significant reputation in the community as Usman,Daniyal and Asfandyar's father, is a successful lawyer, too.
+The family maintains a significant reputation in the community as Usman, Daniyal and Asfandyar's father, is a successful lawyer, too.
 Asfandyar is engaged to Faryal.

 The third storyline involves Noori, a young girl living in a rural village of Sindh (Rab Nawaz.) who is gang-raped by a minister's son, Jahangir Shah, along with two of his friends.
-The police inquires Noori about the incident and asks her quite inappropriate questions.
+The police inquire about the incident and ask her quite inappropriate questions.
 Noori's younger brother stands up for her, but her parents remain silent because of their poverty.
-The police threatens Noori's father.
+The police threaten Noori's father.
 Their family is insulted in the village, so Noori leaves her home.
 She is then found by and taken to Karachi by Rumana, an NGO lady in Karachi.
 Rumana informs Daniyal about the Noori gang rape incident.